I've loved this Sweet Potato and Peanut Stew since the very first time I made it 10 years ago. It's warm and wholesome, hearty and satisfying.

 Peanut butter and sweet potatoes complement each other so well, I wonder why I don't have more recipes that combine them.
-I have to thank Food52, from whom I've slightly adapted this recipe, for making me contemplate other peanut butter - sweet potato combinations.
+I have the Yam and Peanut Stew recipe from Food52, from which I've slightly adapted this recipe, to thank for pairing them!

 I've only ever used regular creamy peanut butter (with added oil and sugar) in this soup, but I think you could use a peanuts-only peanut butter here easily.
 You may need to add a pinch of sugar if you do, though.

 If you have a peanut allergy, I think you could easily use sesame/tahini in this soup instead.
+Almonds and almond butter may also work, if you don't have a nut allergy.
 As with unsweetened peanut butter, you will want to add a pinch of sugar to balance out the flavors if you do.

-Turmeric adds an earthy, base flavor to the soup.
-However, if you don't have access to decent turmeric, you can skip it.
-If yours is really old or of poor quality, it won't really add anything.
+Turmeric adds an earthy, base flavor to the soup, and it's easy enough to find at places like Target nowadays.
+However, if your turmeric is old or of poor quality, skip it; it won't really add anything.
 Be aware, if you use turmeric - it can stain your clothes and counters.
 (Sunning your clothes can often help get rid of turmeric stains in clothing, luckily.)